Explore Courses

 • More control over the conditions inside the loop.

-• It can still be inefficient for larger ranges since we check divisibility for each number.
+It can still be inefficient for larger ranges since you check divisibility for each number.

-Also Read: Python While Loop Statements: Explained With Examples
+Also Read: Java Do While Loop With Examples

 Method 3: How to Find Prime Numbers Using Recursion?